Some random notes on the CVS interface, or, how to make proper usernames appear in CVS ID strings.

 So here are the viable options, as I see them.
 Note that most -- maybe all -- require that the Combo server do the actual permission-checking, and then do something a little sleazy to pass the Combo UserName to CVS.

-.
+apache or nobody.
 Put the

 actual Combo UserName in the log comment.
 We don't have to use the